jgrindall/udacity_python_project2/README.md

             - flask run

+##Code

+a brief description of the roles-and-responsibilities of all sub-modules including dependencies and examples of how to use the module.

 https://review.udacity.com/#!/rubrics/2709/view

-1. finish app - verify stuff/check dimensions
 2. handle errors better
 3. check rubric
-4. check strnage chars in txt

-A README file is included in the project root and includes:

 an overview of the project.
-instructions for setting up and running the program. a brief description of the roles-and-responsibilities of all sub-modules including dependencies and examples of how to use the module.
+instructions for setting up and running the program.

 pip freeze > requirements.txt